RenYang-home/NTIRE21_VEnh/README.md

 -i xxx.yuv -q 37 -wdt  (width) -hgt (height) -f (frame_num) -fr (frame_rate)
 -b xxx.mkv
 ```
 Note that “BasketballDrill.cfg” is a randomly selected file, and most of its information are replaced by the following configurations.
-Width, height, frame number and frame rate values are available in the info excel files, see “Data Access” above.
+Width, height, frame number and frame rate values are available in the info excel files (refer to the links above).

 4. The quality is evaluated in the RGB domain by PSNR.
 Please convert raw, compressed (and enhanced) videos to RGB domain for evaluation, e.g.,
 ```